dachen3/dachen3.github.io/_news/announcement_10.md

 related_posts: false
 ---

-One paper on A Benchmark for OOD Object Detectors is accepted by ICCV 2023
+One paper on A Benchmark for OOD Object Detectors is accepted by <a href='https://iccv2023.thecvf.com/'>ICCV 2023</a>.